-My work has appeared in Her Magazine, Darling Magazine, City Arts Magazine, Oregon Bride Magazine, Line Zero Literary Journal, Script Literary Journal, All Things Real Estate, Sports + Lifestyle Unlimited, and extensive online publications.
-For three years I have supported small businesses and writers with content creation (blogs, newsletters, etc), social media marketing, and editing.
+My other work has appeared in Darling Magazine, City Arts Magazine, Oregon Bride Magazine, Line Zero Literary Journal, Script Literary Journal, All Things Real Estate, Sports + Lifestyle Unlimited, and extensive online publications.
+For nearly a decade I have supported small businesses and writers with content creation (blogs, newsletters, etc), social media marketing, and editing.
 I also ghost write books for Nonfictionbook.co, and have a degree in English (writing track) and Theatre from Whitworth University.

-I recently wrote a seven-month series for Darling Magazine entitled: Two Left Feet: Adventures In Dance With An Untrained Dancer.
+I also wrote a seven-month column for Darling Magazine entitled: Two Left Feet: Adventures In Dance With An Untrained Dancer.

 For writing samples categorized by subject matter, see below.

 Wonder Woman All-Female Screenings: Reverse Sexism? (spoiler alert: no they are not) Last week, the Alamo Drafthouse in Austin announced they’d be offering a ladies-only screening of the much-anticipated blockbuster, Wonder Woman...Read the full article here.
 Published online for HER Magazine June 2017

 9 Mystery Books & Films That Are Actually Worth Your Time This Fall Every story has a season.
 A dreamy romance is perfect for the blooms of spring, but a tale of swashbuckling adventure will be most enjoyed during the summer months.
 An aching tragedy, on the other hand, somehow makes the melancholy of winter even more lovely.
 And mysteries?
 Mysteries are the kinds of stories that creep into our thoughts and dreams during the pale sunset of autumn...Read the full article here.
 Published online for Darling Magazine, October 2015